JannieI/canvas-workstation-V3/src/app/roadmap.md

     Local DB:
     ---------
     - review and check: it should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
 And always by the users, with rights if necessary.
-    - Consider array.splice() instead of current deep copy - is more TS-like ...
-Review ALL deep copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
     - Snapshot.clickRestore accesses global vars directly: revisit whole routine and see if can be done better: DS, dSet, WChkPnt, D, T, W.
         - some other places with the same issue:
         * WidgetCheckPoint: app.Undo
-        * Widget: app.deleteWidget
         * current dSet: dataRefresh.clickDS, slicerSingle.clickSlicer
         * currentW: app (20+ times), SlicerEd.clickSave & clickSlicerItem
     - how to add a table without deleting the IndexDB manually ??
     Caching:
     - option to switch caching on or not at the server level and local level (if server allows it)
-    - stores all currentD info, users, etc
     - refreshed via WS from DB
     - also used for auto-save: all the steps are saved here, and synced to server at specified  interval (setting on client)
     - speed test with Dexie with Dashboards stored: